fg6/forACT/README.md

 # forACT
-Pipeline to prepare alignments between a Reference fasta and a draft assembly for ACT.
+Pipeline to prepare alignments between a Reference fasta and a draft assembly for ACT, adding bwa aligner

 Main Pipeline steps: